 I must appologize for being late with the review of the draft report.
-Al Mingobury hid the document and gave it a partial review, Chuck Machin the trable to look at it due to other more pressing priorities and I have had harring fitheries and FY85 budgets occupying my time for the part match. could
+Al Kingsbury had the document and gave it a partial review, Chuck Kasching who whole to look at it due to other more pressing priorities and I have had harring ficheries and FY85 budgets occupying my time for the part match. could

-Anyway, here is a brief review of the report from Al Kingsbury and Expoli.
-They of our specific comments have already been covered by Tom Thomas.
+Anyway, here is a brief review of the report from Al Kingsbury and Eyealf.
+King of our specific coments have already been covered by Tom.
+Thema.

 I believe the main point we want to get across is the bias toward batcheries which characterizes the entire report.
-No realistic barvest rates, consideration for the types or location of existing fisheries, or potential for new figheries are discussed or even actional in the report: Supporting reference material in some areas is either missing or very marginal.
-Potential negative impacts from the introduction of hatchery stocks on existing wild stocks (as they relate to a mind stock fishery) are not discussed.
-The economic analysis section would require much more time than is available but them analysis costion would require much more time than is available but them analysis costion would require in the content of the confidence interval).
+No realistic harvest rates, consideration for the types or location of existing ficheries, or potential for new figheries are discussed or even acknowledged in the report: Supporting reference material in some arcts is either missing or very marginal.
+Potential negative impacts from the introduction of hatchery stocks on existing wild stocks (as they relate to a mind stock fichery) are not discussed.
+The economic analysis section would require much more time than is available but these smalysis do not reflect any variability or uncertainty in basic production data (i.e. a confidence interval).

 Attached are a few specifics.
-The review was not forwarded to Senator Firefrer's cifics.
+The review was not forwarded to Senator Finder's cilics.
 Our Juneau BQ will do so if deemed appropriate.